DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Data Curation

-\subsubsection{Book Corpus Processing}
+\subsection{Book Corpus Processing}

-\paragraph{Text Preprocessing} We process each book at the chapter level.
-Chapters that exceed 5,000 words are further split into blocks up to 5,000 words.
-We then perform MinHash deduplication to obtain the final book segments.

-\paragraph{Discipline Labeling and Quality Assessment} We assign discipline labels to book segments using a ModernBERT-large–based model that has been fine-tuned for this specific classification task~\citep{warner2024smarter}.
-Subsequently, we introduce two key metrics for quality assessment: readability and helpfulness.
-Readability is predicted by a BERT-based classifier~\citep{turc2019well}, which is designed to filter out incoherent or disorganized text.
-Helpfulness is scored by the fineweb-edu-classifier~\citep{lozhkov2024fineweb-edu}, which provides a score on a scale of 0 to 5, allowing us to quantitatively assess the educational value of each document.

-\paragraph{Quality-Prioritized Sampling} A total of over three million book segments were sampled from the corpus.
-For each discipline, we allocate quotas proportional to its frequency in both the book corpus and the question bank.
-To ensure the acquisition of high-quality data, we devised a quality-prioritized sampling policy.
-We first removed all samples for which the readability was classified as negative.
-Based on the helpfulness scores, the remaining candidate segments within each discipline are sorted in descending order, and samples are then selected from the top of this list until the predetermined quota is met.
-This process ensures that the sampled texts are of the highest quality available, with the vast majority of the final selected segments exhibiting a helpfulness score of $\ge 2$.
+This corpus is processed at the chapter level, with chapters over 5,000 words split into smaller blocks and deduplicated via MinHash.
+Discipline labels are assigned by a ModernBERT-large classifier fine-tuned for disciplinary classification~\citep{warner2024smarter}.
+Readability is predicted with a BERT-based model~\citep{turc2019well} to filter incoherent or disorganized text, while helpfulness (0--5) is scored by the fineweb-edu-classifier~\citep{lozhkov2024fineweb-edu} to quantify educational value.
+After removing segments with negative readability, remaining candidates are ranked by helpfulness and selected to meet discipline quotas proportional to frequencies in the book corpus and the question bank.
+This procedure yields three million high-quality segments, most with helpfulness~$\geq 2$.

-\subsubsection{Web Corpus Processing}
+\subsection{Web Corpus Processing}

-\paragraph{Reasoning-Oriented Filtering} Because not every FineFineWeb text contains sufficient reasoning content, we design a five-level scoring rubric (scores starting at 0; prompt in the Figure~\ref{fig:web_scoring_prompt}) to assess a text’s potential usefulness for studying reasoning processes.
-We utilized the Qwen3-30B-A3B (non-thinking) model to score 6.5 billion texts from the FineFineWeb dataset, retaining only those with a score of $\ge 3$.

-\paragraph{Discipline Relabeling} Finally, we used the Qwen3-30B-A3B (non-thinking) model and the prompt specified in Figure~\ref{fig:prompt_discipline} to relabel the retained texts, aligning the web corpus with our 75-discipline taxonomy.
+We apply reasoning-oriented filtering and discipline relabeling to the FineFineWeb corpus, scoring 6.5 billion texts with Qwen3-30B-A3B (non-thinking mode) using a five-level rubric (prompt in Figure~\ref{fig:web_scoring_prompt}) and retaining those with scores~$\geq 3$.
+The selected texts are then relabeled with the same model (prompt in Figure~\ref{fig:prompt_discipline}) to align with our 75-discipline taxonomy.